 38. Who are the red and blue teams in reference to cybersecurity?

-These terms refer to teaks that are split during an exercise practiced by the cybersecurity department of all organizations where the department is split into two teams – the Blue team who are usually defenders, protect the system and the red team is the ones who attack ie the hackers.
+These terms refer to teaks that are split during an exercise practised by the cybersecurity department of all organizations where the department is split into two teams – the Blue team who are usually defenders, protect the system and the red team is the ones who attack ie the hackers.
 This is done to test the system for vulnerabilities.

 39. What are the different signs that a network has been compromised?